thoughtspot/cs_tools/docs/cs-tools/sharding-recommender/README.md

 === "sharding-recommender --help"
     ```console
     (.cs_tools) C:\work\thoughtspot\cs_tools>cs_tools tools sharding-recommender --help
     Usage: cs_tools tools sharding-recommender [--version, --help] <command>

       Gather data on your existing Falcon tables for sharding.

       USE AT YOUR OWN RISK!
-This tool uses private API calls which could change on any
-      version update and break the tool.
+This tool uses private API calls which could change on any version update and break the
+      tool.

-      Once tables grow sufficiently large within a Falcon deployment, cluster
-      performance and data loading can be enhanced through the use of sharding.
-The
+      Once tables grow sufficiently large within a Falcon deployment, cluster performance and data loading can be enhanced through the
-      choice of what column to shards and how many shards to use can vary based on many
+      use of sharding.
+The choice of what column to shards and how many shards to use can vary based on many factors.
+This tool helps
-      factors.
-This tool helps expose that key information.
+      expose that key information.

-      Before sharding, it can be helpful to implement this solution and consult with
+      Before sharding, it can be helpful to implement this solution and consult with your ThoughtSpot contact for guidance on the best
-      your ThoughtSpot contact for guidance on the best shard key and number of shards
+      shard key and number of shards to use.
-      to use.

       For further information on sharding, please refer to:
         https://docs.thoughtspot.com/latest/admin/loading/sharding.html

     Options:
       --version               Show the version and exit.
-      -h, --help  Show this message and exit.
+      -h, --help, --helpfull  Show this message and exit.

     Commands:
       gather   Gather and optionally, insert data into Falcon.